Bagrat III of Georgia

-Bagrat III (ბაგრატ III) (c.
-960 – 7 May 1014), also known as Bagrat the Unifier, of the Bagrationi dynasty, was the king (mepe) of the Kingdom of Abkhazia from 978 (as Bagrat II of Abkhazia) and king of the Kingdom of Georgia from 1008 until his death in 1014.
+Bagrat III (ბაგრატ III; c.
+963 – 7 May 1014), also known as Bagrat the Unifier, of the Bagrationi dynasty, was the king (mepe) of the Kingdom of Abkhazia from 978 (as Bagrat II of Abkhazia) and king of the Kingdom of Georgia from 1008 until his death in 1014.
 Through dynastic inheritance, military conquest, and diplomatic efforts, he successfully united these realms, effectively founding the Kingdom of Georgia.
-Prior to his coronation as king, Bagrat III also ruled in Kartli as co-ruler with his father, Gurgen of Iberia, from 976 to 978.
+Prior to his coronation as king, Bagrat III also ruled in the Saeristavo of Kartli as co-ruler with his father, Gurgen of Iberia, from 976 to 978.

 Early life and rule in Kartli

 Youth

-Bagrat was born in the 960s, most likely in Iberia (Kartli).
-He was the only known son of King Gurgen of Iberia and Gurandukht, daughter of King George II of Abkhazia.
+Bagrat the only known son of King Gurgen of Iberia and Gurandukht, daughter of King George II of Abkhazia.
 As a child, Bagrat was adopted and designated heir by his father’s cousin, David III Kuropalates, ruler of Upper Tao and holder of the Byzantine title of Kouropalates of Iberia since 966.
 David raised and educated him at his court.

 During this period, Iberia was under the domination of the Kingdom of Abkhazia.
 In 780, Abkhazia, having resisted the Arab invasions, declared independence from Byzantine suzerainty and developed into a regional power.
 By 916, it had reached the height of its influence, invading Iberia and threatening Armenia.
 The kingdom’s power, however, began to decline under King Theodosius III of Abkhazia, known as the Blind, who ascended the throne in 975.
 A maternal uncle of Bagrat, Theodosius became embroiled in conflict with the nobility, leading to civil war in Abkhazia.

 The instability encouraged Kvirike II of Kakheti, to launch incursions into Iberia.
 Within a short time, he had occupied much of eastern Georgia.
 Opposition soon arose under the eristavi (duke) of Kartli, Ioane Marushisdze, who turned to David Kuropalates for help.
 In 976, David intervened, defeated the Kakhetians, and expelled them from Iberia.
 Following this victory, he installed Bagrat as ruler, placing him under the regency of his father while presenting him with a realm largely freed from external overlordship.

 Reign in Iberia

 The first phase of Bagrat III’s rule in Iberia was brief and is poorly documented.
 Soon after his accession, the nobility, who had taken advantage of the political instability in Georgia to reassert their former power, began to rise in rebellion.

 In 978, the nobles allied themselves with the new prince of Kakheti, David.
 He seized the fortress of Uplistsikhe and took the young Bagrat III and his parents hostage.
 Upon hearing of the situation, David III Kuropalates launched a campaign against Kakheti.
 Following negotiations, Iberia was restored to the royal family, although the Kakhetians retained control of the fortresses of Gruvi and Tsirkvali.
-From this point, the regency of the kingdom was assumed by Queen Gurandukht,Bagrat’s mother.
+From this point, the regency of the kingdom was assumed by Queen Gurandukht, Bagrat’s mother.